Dana Hooshmand’s Resume

 - I enjoy combat sports (MMA / Jiu jitsu / Boxing / Muay Thai) with other grown adults.
 I train in gyms around the world, and have trained in five languages (not including a sixth language, Turkish, in which I only ever got beginner-intermediate) It’s good fun with occasional black eyes.
 Also, I’m stronger than I look.

-- If you say “Hey Dana I’m thinking of getting a motorcycle, can you help?” you’ll make me the happiest man alive, if you have a few hours to spare.
+- If you say “Hey Dana I’m thinking of getting a motorcycle, can you help?” the answer is yes, yes I can.

 - I’m surprisingly good at baking and cooking in general, and am a huge coffee nerd.
 But I cook and make coffee for people I love!
 (See my food and recipes page here.)